hohn/codeql-workshop-integer-conversion/README.md

 </details>

-A solution can be found in the query [Exercise1.ql](solutions/Exercise2.ql)
+A solution can be found in the query [Exercise2.ql](solutions/Exercise2.ql)

 ### Exercise 3

-In the case of `signed int` to `unsiged int` conversions we are interested in the conversion [`IntegeralConversion`](https://codeql.github.com/codeql-standard-libraries/cpp/semmle/code/cpp/exprs/Cast.qll/type.Cast$IntegralConversion.html) class that models *implicit* and *explicit* conversions from one integral type to another.
+In the case of `signed int` to `unsigned int` conversions we are interested in the conversion [`IntegeralConversion`](https://codeql.github.com/codeql-standard-libraries/cpp/semmle/code/cpp/exprs/Cast.qll/type.Cast$IntegralConversion.html) class that models _implicit_ and _explicit_ conversions from one integral type to another.

 Create the class `SignedToUnsignedConversion` that models a `signed int` to `unsigned int` conversion.
-Use the classes `SignedInt` and `UnsignedInt` defined in exercise 1 and 2.
+Use the classes `SignedInt` and `UnsignedInt` defined in [Exercise1.ql](exercises/Exercise1.ql) and [Exercise2.ql](exercises/Exercise2.ql).

 Place all relevant classes (and a query that selects from that class) in [Exercise3.ql](exercises/Exercise3.ql).